--fp or -fl or -pin
+-fl or -pin

 If the target device file is set as a protection volume or PIN track volume is occurred by dual failure of the RAID, the device file name is shown by appending ''.
 It is valid when specified with "-CLI" option.
-If the -fp option is specified, the data protection volume is a Database Validator volume.
-If the -f1 option is specified, the data protection volume is a Data Retention Utility volume.
+If the -fl option is specified, the data protection volume is a Data Retention Utility volume.
 If the pin option is specified, shows that the volume is PIN track volume because of double drive failure and/or especially external connection disk failure.
-For VSP G1x00 and VSP F1500, the serial number is displayed with a "3" added to the beginning (for example, "312345" = serial number 12345).